-- Students are not permitted to leave school without permission from principal. - Students who are in school all day every day shall receive Perfect Attendance Awards at the end of the year.
-This means no tardies and checkouts. - Three (3) sign-outs or tardies in one class will result in one absence in that class for grades 5-12.
+- Students are not permitted to leave school without permission from principal.
+No checking out during lunch period unless it is an emergency or doctor appointment. - Students who are in school every day shall receive Perfect Attendance Awards at the end of the year. - Three (3) sign-outs or tardies in one class will result in one absence in that class for grades 5-12.